CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 14. Leave sections labeled *For office use only* in English.
 Make the label *For office use only* bilingual.

 15. Only convert measurements when they are used as approximations in prose, e.g. “ten feet away,” “a couple miles,” “a few pounds,” etc.

+16. When clearly referring to a location, translate *Base* as *Main Campus*.

+17. Except the main Cincinnati Children's page *www.cincinnatichildrens.org*, check all URLs to see if they are available in the target language.
+If yes, use the appropriate URL for the target language.
+If no, add *(only available in English)* after the URL.

+18. Do not translate Cincinnati Children's letterhead.

+19. Do not translate text which is not in the source language, e.g. Arabic text in the source document of an English-to-Spanish translation.

 Specific Languages